Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Rear deltoid, rhomboids, Levator Scapulae, Trapezius muscle groups, Pectoralis Major, erector spinae, Infraspinatus

-Pull-ups primarily work the following muscle groups:
+Pull-ups primarily work for the following muscle groups:

 - The lats are the largest muscle in the back and are responsible for the “V-shape” appearance.

-- The trapezius is a large muscle that extends from the neck to the middle of the back, and is responsible for moving the shoulders.
+- The trapezius is a large muscle that extends from the neck to the middle of the back and is responsible for moving the shoulders.

 - Forearm muscles, brachioradialis and brachialis, also work during pull-ups to maintain grip strength and stability.